brofist-team/flysystem-adapter-chain/README.md

 Flysystem Adapter Chain
 -----------------

-Adapter Chain, so the same method can be called in multiple adapters
+Adapter Chain for the [League\Flysystem](https://github.com/thephpleague/flysystem) filesystem abstraction, so the same method can be called in multiple adapters

 Code information: